How Much Does It Cost to Paint a House?

 When hiring help to paint your home, how quickly you want the job done also may affect the overall cost.
 An experienced painter might be able to cover a wall faster and therefore cost less, whereas a more methodical painter may need more time.
 Generally, you can expect a painter to be able to cover about 100 to 120 square feet in an hour.

-Prices vary based on what type of paint you choose and how much material you need, but you can base estimates off the fact that most paint is priced in the range of $15 to $40 a gallon for higher-end paint, and you’ll probably need between one to two gallons of paint per room.
+Prices vary widely based on what type of paint you choose and how much material you need, but you can base estimates off the fact that most paint is priced in the range of $15 to $50 a gallon for a value to mid-tier brand, and you’ll probably need between one to two gallons of paint per room.

-Primer, which is a necessary first step for most projects, might cost around $10 to $20 a can, but if you’re on a budget or time crunch, you can purchase paint colors that combine primer to save time.
+Primer, which is a necessary first step for most projects, might cost around $20 to $30 a gallon can, but if you’re on a budget or time crunch, you can purchase paint colors that combine primer to save time.
 If using primer, which is especially necessary when painting a lighter color atop a darker one, you’ll typically use at least two quarts of primer to cover one average-sized wall.

 Professional Painter Costs